 A customer:

-• provides identification information that is false, misleading, vague, or cannot be verified
+• provides identification information that’s false, misleading, vague or cannot be verified

 • refuses or is reluctant to provide identification information or documents